alexpdev/pyben/README.md

 ## License

-This project uses the following license: GNU LGPL v3
+This project uses the following license: Apache 2.0